andrewt0301/hse-acos-course/docs/part1ca/04_Instructions/lecture.md

        j  label
        la label

+1. Write a program that inputs an integer value `x` and prints "-1" if it is genative, "0" if it equals 0, and '1' if it is positive.

+   On if the solutions is this:

+       main:
+           li   a7, 5
+           ecall

+           mv   t0, zero
+           beqz a0, done
+           li   t0, 1
+           blt  zero, a0, done
+           li   t0, -1
+       done:
+           li a7, 1
+           mv a0, t0
+           ecall

+   Propose any other solution?

 1. Write a program that inputs two integer values `x` and `y` and prints first the smallest of them and then the largest of them.